ffrankies/RNN-Research-Journal/README.md

 *   Started a 20-epoch python3 test on the GRU RNN to see how it fares when producing stories from the stories.pkl dataset.

+### Mar 09 2017

+*   Training complete.
+Training took just over 20 hours, with a final loss of about 6.35.
+Training got interrupted by something just before it started producing sentences.
+I don't think it's a bug in the code, because the tmux session I was running on vanished as well.
+Might have been a power outage.
+The interruption also prevented the loss graph from being saved.
+*   I manually used the last generated model to generate stories, but all it produced was mid-length sentences that didn't make much sense.
+They were generally longer than the ones produced with the sentences dataset, however.
+    My intuition is that the truncate value of 4 cut off the dependencies too short, which prevented the RNN from looking too far back to guess the next word.
+*   The final loss is also higher than in the earlier datasets, my guess is that it is a combination of
+    i)   The stories being longer, making the next word harder to determine. ii)   The short turncate value, which would affect accuracy of predictions. iii)    The dataset containing fewer words and sentences than the previous dataset, so the actual number of examples gone over is smaller.
+*   Started a new test on the GRU RNN with a truncate value of 500 to see if that will change anything.

+### Mar 10 2017

+*   Found some problems with training with a truncate value of 500:
+    i)   The training time jumped from 30 mins per epoch to 5 hours per epoch. ii)   Loss calculation still took 30 mins, but the loss came out to nan once again.
+I suspect that the problem is not so much that gradient descent is failing, but that the loss function is inappropriate for this purpose.
+    iii)   Manually producing stories to see what's happening did not quite work - the python program got stuck on generating the first story.
+*   Probable fix: changing the loss function used, and lowering the truncate value to around 50.
+*   Changed the loss function to binary crossentropy (it's pretty much the same as the negative log likelihood used in the LISA lab tutorials), and started a new GRU RNN run with a truncate value of 50.
+Failed almost immediately as the function is not suitable for this form of data.
+*   Reverted back to teh categorical crossentropy function and started a new GRU RNN run with a truncate value of 50.

 ---

 <a name="resources"/>